subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 ## ANN Models for Vision

 Anil Seth's work provides an example of a theory that explains visual perception in our minds.
 His model involves a number of different mechanisms.
 In this section we will focus on one of them, and see how ANNs can be used to mimic the mind's ability to generate images.
-This property of ANNs was discovered in the early days of Deep Learning, when ANN models were mostly used for image classification, which involved inputting image pixels into a model, with the output of the model corresponding to the probability distribution over the various categories.
+This property of ANNs was discovered in the early days of Deep Learning, when ANN models were mostly used for image classification which involved inputting image pixels into a model, with the output of the model corresponding to the probability distribution over the various categories.
 Researchers found out that when this model was run backwards, i.e., the output was stimulated with the category corresponding to a particuler image category, then the pixels coming out at the other end actually looked like the object coresponding to that category.
 It didn't look exactly like the images that were fed into the ANN during the training process, but one could see that they were derived from them.
-When I was first learning about Neural Networks, I remember being fascinated by this property, and it fed my subsequent in these systems.
+When I was first learning about Neural Networks, I remember being fascinated by this property, and it fed my subsequent interest in these systems.
 The fact that ANN was able to reproduce images meant that it was not merely learning enough information from the training data to classify images, but it was learning the ins and outs of what was being fed into it, sufficient for it to be able to reproduce them.

 Since those very early examples of image generation, the State of the Art has progressed quite a bit, with the latest models such as DALLE-3 or Stable Diffusion being able to generate photo realistic images.